spin-nhn/toastkit.unity/README.en.md

 ### Adapter

-IdPs, such as Facebook or Google, provide Unity SDK to apply IdP functions faster and more easily in applications under development for Unity.
-However, as each IdP has different API, sufficient learning and time is required to implement each and every IdP function.
+IdPs, such as Facebook or Google, provide Unity SDK to apply IdP functions faster and more easily in applications under development for Unity.<br/> However, as each IdP has different API, sufficient learning and time is required to implement each and every IdP function. <br/>
 TOAST Kit Adapter provides a common interface so as to easily apply different IdP fuctions.

 [Go to the Adapter service](documents/Adapter/README.en.md)